mariam138/sea-conquest/README.md

 > You've got heart, Commander [Player Name]!
 > Let's battle the Sea Guardians again!

-Then the user is brought back to the game setup page where they will be asked to place their ships again.
+Then the user is brought back to the game setup page where they will be asked to place their ships once again.

 Otherwise, if the user wants to quit the game, the following is printed onto the terminal: